 Fungal infections often cause widespread disease throughout the body in immunocompromised individuals.
 When bacteria from the toenail fungus gets inside the body, even through a seemingly minor cut, it can cause widespread cellulitis.
 Cellulitis, if left untreated, can enter the bloodstream and be potentially deadly.

 You could lose your toenails entirely if the fungal infection is not treated.
 Infected nails or nails that do not respond to treatment and have separated from the nail bed must be removed.

-If you are concerned you may have a toenail fungus; please make an appointment with a NYC podiatrist as soon as possible.
+If you are concerned you may have a toenail fungus; please make an appointment with an NYC podiatrist as soon as possible.
 Although it will not go away on its own, your toenail fungus may not need intense treatment if the infection does not spread.
 However, you should always treat aggressively spreading infections as soon as possible to avoid permanent damage.

 How Can I Prevent Toenail Fungus?

 While anyone can contract toenail fungus, we often see it in older adults (especially those over 60).
-You can reduce your risk for contracting toenail fungus or athlete’s foot with the following seven suggestions.
+You can reduce your risk of contracting toenail fungus or athlete’s foot with the following seven suggestions.